JeNoVaViRuS/SoundSouls_easy/USAGE.md

 ################################################################################# Preparation for dialogue ##################################################################################

 1. pick some distinctive part from a dialogue of the npc (not "Good-bye, then." , better: "Here, have you met that sunbathing Solaire?")
-2. use "DS Map Studio" and go to "text" editor -> "TalkMsg" and search for your dialogue.
+2. use "DS Map Studio" and go to "Text editor" -> "TalkMsg" and search for your dialogue.
 Note down the ID
-3. use "DS Map Studio" and go to "param" editor -> "TalkParam" and search for this ID.
+3. use "DS Map Studio" and go to "Param editor" -> "TalkParam" and search for this ID.
 Note down the voiceID (text and voice ID can actually differ)
 4. run "#search for voice lines.bat" and enter the voiceID you found.
-It will spit out all .fdp files it find that contain it.
+It will spit out all .fdp files that contain it.
 Note them down

 ####################################################################################### How to use ##########################################################################################